Public API

 • medium: properties of the ground where the borefield is places.
 Available options: GroundMedium, FlowInPorousMedium.

 • boundary_condition: boundary condition of the domain where the simulation is performed.
-Available options: NoBoundary, DirichletBoundaryCondition.
+Available options: NoBoundary, DirichletBoundaryCondition, NeumannBoundaryCondition.

 • fluid: properties of the fluid flowing through the hydraulic system.